In This Series:

 I interpreted her concern as an indictment on me.
 She doubts my integrity, I thought.
 And a lot of spouses respond in a similarly defensive way.
 They either take the concerns personally or they place all the blame on the other person, calling him or her jealous, controlling or paranoid.
 All that insecurity, blame and defensiveness leads to even more relational disconnect, and often to a full-blown fight — just like it did for Erin and me.
 And that only reinforced Erin’s concern and fear.

 If your spouse raises concerns, you might think about it this way: You can be a great driver, but it still doesn’t hurt to have a car with antilock brakes.
 You can be a talented woodworker, but you should still wear safety glasses when you’re working with a lathe.
 And it’s the same with opposite-sex friendships — safety first.
 Erin needed some extra assurance that I dismissed in that moment.

 Eventually, we were able to sit down and really talk about the issue.
 I put aside my defensiveness and was able to sincerely hear what Erin was telling me.
 From that conversation, I was able to talk about having some good, strong boundaries with women at work.

 I’ve mentioned the word “boundaries” a couple of times already.
-Just what exactly do those boundaries look like?
+Just what exactly do those boundaries look like in opposite-sex friendships?
 Consider the following:

 No relationship — even the one you share with your husband or wife — can be your “everything.”
 No one person can fill every relational need.
 But tending to the friendship you have with your spouse should take precedence over every other relationship you have outside the family.